-The Academic Senate consists of both fulltime and associate faculty representation.
+The Academic Senate consists of both fulltime and part-time faculty representation.
 Academic Senate meetings are open and all faculty are encouraged to communicate regularly with their representatives and to participate in Senate sponsored events, activities, and meetings.
 The Senate is also responsible for appointing faculty to college and district participatory governance committees, peer review teams, and various college and district ad hoc committees.
-The Senate President meets regularly with the College President and other campus leadership through the President's Cabinet and also meets with the Vice President of Instruction to ensure college-wide faculty concerns are communicated and discussed.